curv3d/curv/examples/picker/README.md

 dependent on the quality of the GPU driver.
 A better GLSL code generator would address the problem.

+The widgets are somewhat ugly.
+I am using the ImGui widget library.

 ## TODO
 Any parameter can be copied and then pasted as a Curv expression.